arghyadeeppal10/Linear-Arrays-with-Digitizing-Phase-Errors/README.md

 The Normalised Directivity is also plotted.

-~Arghyadeep Pal, MS Student, Applied Electromagnetics Group, Department of Electrical and Computer Engineering, University of California-San Diego
+~Arghyadeep Pal, MS Student, Applied Electromagnetics Group, Department of Electrical and Computer Engineering, University of California-San Diego.